sprudhvi728/surfaceome_explorer/README.md

-##### Disclaimer: Surfaceome Explorer is intended for exploratory analysis of quantitative proteomics datasets.
-Protein annotations are based on curated public databases and should be interpreted alongside experimental evidence.
+##### disclaimer: surfaceome explorer is intended for exploratory analysis of quantitative proteomics datasets. protein annotations are based on curated public databases and should be interpreted alongside experimental evidence.